 Have you or someone you know used a Public Defender or court appointed attorney?
 What was your experience?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records have a court case file with a docket sheet and every documents and motions filed during your court case.
 You, and anyone else, can access the records and documents in your court case via the Rock County website, or at the Rock County Clerk of Court.

 Clerk of Court